-- shares subject to options or SARs granted under our 2020 Plan that cease to be subject to the option or SAR for any reason other than exercise of the option or SAR; - shares subject to awards granted under our 2020 Plan that are subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2020 Plan that otherwise terminate without such shares being issued; - shares subject to awards granted under our 2020 Plan that are surrendered, cancelled or exchanged for cash or a different award (or combination thereof): - shares issuable upon the exercise of options or subject to other awards granted under our 2017 Plan that cease to be subject to such options or other awards, by forfeiture or otherwise, after the termination of the 2017 Plan; - shares subject to awards granted under our 2017 Plan that are forfeited or repurchased by us at the original price after the termination of the 2017 Plan; and - shares subject to awards under our 2017 Plan or our 2020 Plan that are used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.
+- shares subject to options or SARs granted under our 2020 Plan that cease to be subject to the option or SAR for any reason other than exercise of the option or SAR; - shares subject to awards granted under our 2020 Plan that are subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2020 Plan that otherwise terminate without such shares being issued; - shares subject to awards granted under our 2020 Plan that are surrendered, cancelled or exchanged for cash or a different award (or combination thereof); - shares used to pay the exercise price, or withheld to satisfy the tax withholding obligations related to an award, granted under our 2020 Plan; - shares that are subject to stock options or other awards granted under the 2017 Plan that cease to be subject to such stock options or other awards by forfeiture or otherwise, after the termination of the 2017 Plan; - shares issued under the 2017 Plan pursuant to the exercise of stock options that are forfeited or are repurchased by us at the original issue price, after the termination of the 2017 Plan; and - shares that are subject to stock options or other awards under the 2017 Plan that are used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.

 Administration.
-Our 2020 Plan is expected to be administered by our compensation committee, or by our board of directors acting in place of our compensation committee.
-Subject to the terms and conditions of the 2020 Plan, the compensation committee will have the authority, among other things, to select the persons to whom awards may be granted, construe and interpret our 2020 Plan as well as to determine the terms of such awards and prescribe, amend and rescind the rules and regulations relating to the plan or any award granted thereunder.
-The 2020 Plan provides that the board or compensation committee may delegate its authority, including the authority to grant awards, to one or more executive officers to the extent permitted by applicable law, provided that awards granted to non-employee directors may only be determined by our board of directors.
+Our 2020 Plan will be administered by our compensation committee, or by our board of directors acting in place of our compensation committee.
+Subject to the terms and conditions of the 2020 Plan, the compensation committee will have the authority, among other things, to select the persons to whom awards may be granted, construe and interpret our 2020 Plan as well as to determine the terms of such awards and prescribe, amend and rescind the rules and regulations relating to the plan or any award granted thereunder, including for purposes of compliance with any applicable laws and regulations of any relevant jurisdictions outside the United States.
+The 2020 Plan provides that the board or compensation committee may delegate its authority, including the authority to grant awards, to a sub-committee or to one or more executive officers to the extent permitted by applicable law, provided that awards granted to non-employee directors may only be determined by our board of directors.

 Eligibility.
 Our 2020 Plan provides for the grant of awards to our employees, directors, consultants, independent contractors and advisors.
-No non-employee director may receive awards under our 2020 Plan that, when combined with cash compensation received for services as a non-employee director, exceed \$ in a calendar year or \$ in the calendar year of his or her initial services as a non-employee director with us.
+No non-employee director may receive awards under our 2020 Plan that, when combined with cash compensation received for services as a non-employee director, exceed \$750,000 in a calendar year or \$1,000,000 in the calendar year of his or her initial services as a non-employee director with us.